The quantum switch is uniquely defined by its action on unitary operations

-Before proceeding we present a simple example to show that, in general, the behavior of a quantum process for unitary operations does not uniquely define its action on general operations.
-Our example is illustrated in terms of quantum circuits shown in Fig.~\ref{fig:dep_equiv} and consists in presenting two processes which despite being different, have identical action on unitary operations.
-This example follows from the fact that since unitary operations are unital, that is, $\tmap{U}(I)=I$, if $\tmap{D}(\rho): = I /d \, \Tr\, \rho$ is the completely depolarizing channel and $\tmapf{id}(\rho) = \rho$ is the identity channel, we have that
+Before proceeding, we present a simple example to show that, in general, the behaviour of a supermap on unitary CPTP maps does not uniquely define its action on general CPTP maps.
+Our example is illustrated in terms of quantum circuits shown in Fig.~\ref{fig:dep_equiv} and consists in presenting two quantum processes which, despite being different, have identical action on unitary CPTP maps.
+This example follows from the fact that since unitary CPTP maps are unital, that is, $\tmap{U}(I)=I$.
+If $\tmap{D}(\rho): = (\Tr\, \rho) \cdot I /d $ is the completely depolarizing channel and $\tmapf{id}(\rho) = \rho$ is the identity CPTP map, we have that